NeoLight1010/rust-introduction-devsu-lab/slides.md

 ### Memory safety

-Say *Goodbye!* to memory issues.
+Say *Goodbye!* to memory issues and other common runtime exceptions.
 Never more:

 - Segfaults.
 - `cannot access member 'x' of undefined`.
 - Invalid pointers.
+- Uncaught exceptions.

 ---